What Are the Best Types of Candles or Candle Wax?

 Pillar wax has a very smooth glossy finish compared to pure soy and is more consistent.
 It does require a different set of equipment and candle making process.
 Most candle makers make do not make both as a result.

 Beeswax candles are classic and the most natural.
-This type of candle usually cost a little more as beeswax is harder to find in larger quantities.
+This type of candle usually costs a little more as beeswax is harder to find in larger quantities.
 It is a luxury candle.
 Beeswax candlemaking can be made using a container but is often made as a pillar.
 Beeswax is the hardest as like paraffin.
-The appeal for this candle is that it is natural.
+The appeal of this candle is that it is natural.

 The beeswax for candle making can be unrefined or filtered as many times as you like.
 This is not the same as cosmetic beeswax.
 When paired with a braided cotton wick it emits a mellow smokey scent before add fragrance oils.
 My favorite, as with many others, is to add lavender fragrance.
 This wax should be filtered and deodorized to use many fragrances so that it does not clash with the smokey aroma.